Matteo Garrone

-Matteo Garrone is an Italian filmmaker.
+Matteo Garrone (born October 15, 1968) is an Italian filmmaker.
+His notable works include Gomorrah (2008), Reality (2012), Tale of Tales (2015), Dogman (2018), Pinocchio (2019) and Io capitano (2023).
+He is a ten-time David di Donatello Award (3 for Best Film, 4 for Best Director, 3 for Best Screenplay) and three-time Nastro d'Argento Award winner, among other accolades.

-Early life
+Early life and education

 Matteo Garrone was born in Rome, Italy, the son of a theatre critic, Nico Garrone and a photographer, Donatella Rimoldi.
+His maternal grandfather is actor Adriano Rimoldi.
+He is graduate of Liceo Artistico Ripetta.

 Career

 In 1996 Garrone won the Sacher d'Oro, an award sponsored by Nanni Moretti, with the short film Silhouette, that became one of the three episodes that are on his first long feature, Terra di Mezzo in 1997.

 Garrone won the European Film Award for Best Director and the David di Donatello for Best Director for Gomorrah (2008).
 His film Reality (2012) won the Grand Prix at the 2012 Cannes Film Festival.

 His films Tale of Tales (2015) and Dogman (2018) were selected to compete for the Palme d'Or at the 2015 Cannes Film Festival and the 2018 Cannes Film Festival respectively.
 The Nastro d'Argento awarded Garrone both Best Producer and Best Director for Dogman.
 He received the latter again for Pinocchio (2019).

 In 2019, Garrone was invited to become a member of the Academy of Motion Picture Arts and Sciences.
 In 2024, his film Io capitano (2023) was nominated for the Academy Award for Best International Feature Film at the 96th Academy Awards, representing Italy.